VRSS-1 (Venezuelan Remote Sensing Satellite-1)

 The DC/DC converter is used to provide various electric sources for the TDI CCD devices and the FPA.
 It converts the primary power required by the two TDI CCDs and the FPA, and controls the circuit power-on according to the specified time sequences.
 The DC/DC converter has the ability to limit the current to protect the electronic assembly.

-TCU (Thermal Control Unit): The thermal control unit can actively control the temperature of the two PMCs and the two WMCs to maintain a good thermal environment.
+TCU (Thermal Control Unit): The thermal control unit can actively control the temperature of the two PMCs and the two WMCs to maintain a constant thermal environment.
 This unit consists of multi-layer heat-insulated blankets, heating circuits, temperature sensors and controlling circuits.
 Passive as well as active temperature control features have been implemented for an effective PMC temperature control.
 The active temperature control is executed through the TCU, and the approach of controlling is by heating.
 The camera is coated on the outside by a multilayer heat insulation material; the metal parts inside are surface blackened.
 Electric heating is used for the active temperature control to ensure temperature stability of each camera lens.
 An insulation design is adopted to implement thermal isolation for the satellite load equipment cabin.
 The thermal insulating GFRP (Glass Fiber Reinforced Polymer) pad is mounted between the camera installation seat and the payload module panel to reduce the coupling thermal effect between the satellite body and the camera body, which could isolate the changes of space heat flux under the condition of the payload module temperature environment so that the camera temperature could be slightly affected.
 Therefore, the camera active temperature control power can be adjusted to satisfy the temperature control requirements.

 WMC (Wide-swath Multispectral Camera)